freenas/freenas-docs/userguide/system.rst

 Microsoft Azure Blob Storage, Microsoft OneDrive, pCloud, SFTP, WebDAV, and Yandex are supported.

-.. warning:: Cloud credentials are encrypted.
-The credentials are lost when the encryption key is not preserved.
+.. warning:: Cloud Credentials are stored in encrypted form.
+To be able to restore Cloud Credentials from a
+   :ref:`saved configuration<General>`, "Export Password Secret Seed"
+   must be set when saving that configuration.

 Select
 :menuselection:`System --> Cloud Credentials`